Martha Randall: 1964 Olympic 400-meter medley bronze

 As a 16-year-old, Randall competed in the 1964 Summer Olympics held in Tokyo, Japan.
 She received a bronze medal for her third-place performance in the 400-meter individual medley, finishing in 5:24.2.
 The U.S. women's team swept the 400-meter event with Randall's fellow American teammates, Donna de Varona and Sharon Finneran, who finished first and second.

-Randall helped set a new world-record time of 4:34.6 in the 4×100-meter medley relay as a member of a U.S. team that included Cathy Ferguson, Cynthia Goyette, and Kathy Ellis on September 28, 1964.
+At the Tokyo Olympics, Randall helped set a new world-record time of 4:34.6 in the 4×100-meter medley relay as a member of a U.S. team that included Cathy Ferguson, Cynthia Goyette, and Kathy Ellis on September 28, 1964.
 The record was broken twenty days later by another U.S. team at the 1964 Olympics.